Active and Healthy Families

 Active and Healthy Families (AHF) is a family-centered pediatric overweight group appointment program for overweight/obese Latino children developed by Contra Costa Health Services in California.
-AHF content was based on evidence-based national guidelines and culturally tailored through interviews with Latino parents and focus groups with parents in the pilot series.
+AHF content draws on evidence-based national guidelines and was culturally tailored through interviews with Latino parents and focus groups with parents in the pilot series.
 Various adaptations were made in order to increase cultural relevance, including emphasizing a family-centered program, adding a promotora (community health worker), and considering risk factors specific to Latino children.
-With the guidance of these comprehensive AHF materials, we will pilot the program at the Children’s Medical Practice of the Bayview Medical Center and assess whether this culturally tailored family-based program leads to significant decreases in child body mass index (BMI) and other measures and risk factors of obesity among our target population.
+With the guidance of these comprehensive AHF materials, we will pilot the program at the Children’s Medical Practice of the Bayview Medical Center and assess whether this culturally tailored family-based program leads to significant decreases in child body mass index (BMI) and other measures in addition to risk factors of obesity among our target population.

 ||Project Start Date